-If you're unsure precisely what is causing your hair loss, it's a good idea to talk to a dermatologist or other healthcare professional to determine exactly what the root cause is so that you can create an effective hair loss treatment plan.
+If you're unsure precisely what is causing your hair loss, it's a good idea to talk to a dermatologist or other healthcare professional to determine exactly what the root cause is, so that you can create an effective hair loss treatment plan.
 You can also discuss any dietary supplements you're considering adding to your hair care routine.

-Will I get bald?
+Will I go bald?

 Here are a few stats of the prevalence of hair loss and baldness in men:

 - 25% percent of men who suffer from male pattern baldness experience hair thinning before the age of 21.

 - By the age of 35, 66% of American men will experience visible hair loss.
 By the age of 50, 85% of men have significantly thinning hair.